This post may contain affiliate links. Please read our disclosure policy.

 The only reason instructions beyond dump-it-all-in-the-slow-cooker are at all necessary is because you want to make sure that the egg yolks are fully incorporated into the mixture before the slow cooker starts, well, cooking.

-If you're hoping for a dairy free eggnog, not only did we already do that years ago, but the recipe ingredients below have some dairy-free substitution suggestions.
+If you're hoping for a dairy free eggnog, the recipe ingredients below have some dairy-free substitution suggestions.
 Eggnog for all!

 Homemade Slow Cooker Egg Nog